All Aboard! Maryland women ride rails to NCAA regional

 So Maryland's coach decided to have the Terrapins take the train instead of a bus to Connecticut on Thursday for the NCAA Tournament regional.

-This wasn't the first time that Frese had done this with her team.
-The Terrapins also rode the train in 2013 when they played in the Bridgeport Regional that year.
-They lost to UConn in the regional semifinals and hope for a better outcome this year when they face 10th-seeded Oregon on Saturday.
+Frese also had the Terrapins ride the train when they played in the Bridgeport Regional in 2013.
+They lost to UConn in the semifinals that year and are hoping for a better outcome when they face 10th-seeded Oregon on Saturday.

 Besides the team, Frese had her family on board.
 Her husband Mark and twin sons Markus and Tyler sat together with the coach.
-Both Frese and Mark's grandparents were also along for the ride.
+Frese and her husband also had their parents along for the ride.

 The train trip was possible because the NCAA won't fly teams to sites if they are within 350 miles of the arena.
 The trip from Maryland's campus to the Bridgeport Arena is roughly 280 miles.
 The NCAA pays for two buses when teams can't fly, which left Maryland to pick up the cost of the train tickets, roughly $100 a person.